-Whatever your reason, natural lawn care is easiest if you take the time to create a healthy environment that grasses thrive in.
+Whatever your reason, chemical-free lawn care is easiest if you take the time to create a healthy environment that grasses thrive in.

 Many people already have a lawn they are working with, but if you don’t, spend some time thinking about what type of grass will best suit your needs.
 Take a trip outside and ask yourself these questions:

 - How much active use does the lawn get?

 - How much sun exposure is there?
 Is it different in various parts of the yard?

 - How much water do I want to use?